rajeshvkothari/oom/Internal/Int_Honolulu.md

                 endpoint:
                    - "http://172.31.27.186:5000"
 		  ```
-		  IMP Note: Above YAML must be in a valid format. also, check whether proper indentation is used.
+		  **IMP Note: Above YAML must be in a valid format. check whether proper indentation is used.**

-		  To know more about valid YAML format use below link:
+		  To know more about valid YAML format use link as follows:

 		  ```sh
 		  https://jsonformatter.org/yaml-validator